CommunityOfCoders/Inheritance-2021/stock-market-analyser_TeamSTAR.md

    $ git clone https://github.com/toshan-luktuke/stock-market-analyser.git
    ```

 2. Enter the `client` directory.
 Install all the required dependencies.
-Ensure that remove any globally-installed node packages like the React CLI or ESLint before proceeding ahead
+Ensure that remove any globally-installed packages like the React CLI, Tailwind CLI, PostCSS CLI or ESLint are uninstalled before proceeding ahead
    ```
    $ cd client
    $ npm install